CRS Automotive Stoney Creek Hamilton auto shop Google reviews Over 600 GOOGLE REVIEWS

 car waxing which wax to use

-If you have a clear base paint job on your vehicle, you have to find a compatible product using the following guidelines.
-First, you must know why you are using car wax and what kind of results you expect from using it.
+If you have a straightforward base paint job on your vehicle, you must find a compatible product using the following guidelines.
+First, you must know why you are using car wax and what results you expect from using it.

-The color of the paint job is important because there are car waxes made to be used on specific hues.
-There is a definite purpose to using waxes that have colors.
-For instance, if you accidentally scratch the enamel on your car you need something to cover it.
-Some car waxes are specially made for this, and have agents in them to help cover scratches up.
-If you have a red car, buying the same color wax can offset the scratch.
+The colour of the paint job is important because there are car waxes made to be used on specific hues.
+There is a definite purpose to using waxes that have colours.
+For instance, if you accidentally scratch the enamel on your car, you need something to cover it.
+Some car waxes are specially made for this and have agents in them to help cover scratches.
+If you have a red car, buying the same colour wax can offset the scratch.

 2) Weather conditions